Deraj21/dnd5e-enemy-automator/README.md

   - [x] change nav-buttons to bottom of page for mobile
   - [ ] code footer functionality (Links instead of buttons)
 - [ ] figure out nested-routing so that I can do master-detail when screen gets big enough
+- [ ] style everything to work for mobile and bigger
+  - [ ] Footer changes to tabs?
+  - [ ] Monsters in Encounter show 2 or 3 per row
+  - [ ] MonsterList shows more and more info as screen gets bigger
-- [ ] hide scrole-bar (or at least style to make thinner and nicer looking)
+- [ ] hide scroll-bar (or at least style to make thinner and nicer looking)
 - **Encounter**
   - [x] display full data
   - [x] click attacks & actions